Also known as sputum, it is a mixture of saliva and mucus released from the lungs when you cough.

 Other less common pneumonia symptoms or those associated with more severe cases of the condition include chest pain, headaches, and confusion.

-People who smoke are at higher risk of developing lung cancer, although chemical exposure, alcohol use, and the presence of pre-existing conditions such as emphysema can also increase the likelihood of developing one of the many types of lung cancer.
+People who smoke are at higher risk of developing lung cancer.
+However, chemical exposure, alcohol use, and pre-existing conditions such as emphysema can also increase the likelihood of developing one of the many types of lung cancer.

 Symptoms of lung cancer are usually not present until the disease has worsened.

-Some of the most characteristic symptoms include a cough that is worse and persistent, accompanied by small amounts of blood in the phlegm when coughing.
+Some of the most characteristic symptoms include a worse and persistent cough, accompanied by small amounts of blood in the phlegm when coughing.

 When a clot of blood, air, fat, or even tumor cells causes a blockage in an artery inside the lungs, the condition is known as a pulmonary embolism.